grafana/loki/production/nomad/loki-simple/README.md

 ## Usage

-Have a look at the job file and Loki configuration file and change it according to suite your environment.
+Have a look at the job file and Loki configuration file and change it to suite your environment.

 ### Run job